tobiasHeinke/monostyle/docs/tools.md

 ### page-name

-Compares the page title and the file name.
+Compares the page title with the file name.

 ### tool-title